-- Add groups (categorising your Chart of Accounts into more meaningful groups is a MUST for brilliant insights that will personalise Futrli for your business.
-Head to the organisation’s page and hit the settings button next to it)
+- Add groups (categorising your Chart of Accounts into more meaningful groups is a great way to personalise Futrli for your business.
+More information on that can be found here)

-- Add non-financial data (import on the organisation’s page, again by hitting the settings button next to your organisation)
+- Add non-financial data (import on the organisation’s page, more info here )

 - Add formulas (KPIs, from our library or your own custom ones)

-- Hit the cogs on the monthly debtors formula, you’ll get your first view of the formula builder.
+- Hit the pencil icon on the monthly debtors formula, you’ll get your first view of the formula builder.
 Change the name of the formula to “How long it takes my customers to pay me” and hit OK

 - Choose whether you want the Card to show a table only, a chart or both.